dylan-lang/dylan-programming-book/source/inherit.rst

 to, rather than override, ``<ground-vehicle>`` behavior?
-By using ``next-method`` in our ``say-cruising-speed`` methods for ``<flying-vehicle>`` and ``<ground-vehicle>``, we can report all applicable kinds of cruising speed for any combination of either or both of those classes*.* To make this behavior work, we also change the ``say-cruising-speed`` method for ``<vehicle>``, which will always be called last, to have no effect:
+By using ``next-method`` in our ``say-cruising-speed`` methods for ``<flying-vehicle>`` and ``<ground-vehicle>``, we can report all applicable kinds of cruising speed for any combination of either or both of those classes.
+To make this behavior work, we also change the ``say-cruising-speed`` method for ``<vehicle>``, which will always be called last, to have no effect: